Azure/azure-dev/cli/azd/docs/manual-pipeline-config.md

 }
 ```

-You can follow [this steps](https://github.com/marketplace/actions/azure-login#configure-a-service-principal-with-a-secret) to set a secret value for your service principal.
+You can follow [these steps](https://github.com/marketplace/actions/azure-login#configure-a-service-principal-with-a-secret) to set a secret value for your service principal.
 Or you might receive this values for an `existing service principal` which you want to use for the pipeline.

 #### Client Secret with Azure DevOps